The dispersion and propagation of topological Langmuir-cyclotron waves in cold magnetized plasmas: The isofrequency contours of the TLCW

 It turns out that on the CMA diagram, the inequalities in (\ref{eq:fre_range2}) also determine the possible shapes of bulk waves.
-Region one belongs to the two parts at the top right, where one bulk wave is hyperboloid, while region two belongs to the top left, where all bulk waves are ellipsoid.
+Region one belongs to the two parts at the top right filled with magenta color, where one bulk wave is a hyperboloid.
+Region two belongs to the top left filled with green color, where all bulk waves are ellipsoid.
 Therefore, we find that the topological phase transition that generates the TLCW occurs simultaneously with the transition of the shapes of the index-of-refraction surfaces.
-In other words, whenever the TLCW exists, the shapes of the bulk waves on the isofrequency contours in regions one and two must be different.
+In other words, the existence of TLCM implies different shapes of the bulk waves on the two sides of the interface and vice versa.

+The CMA diagram includes all transitions of wave shapes, one of which corresponds to the TLCW.
+However, it is not known whether every transition of wave shape will lead to a topological edge mode.
+For magnetized cold plasmas, TLCW is the only known topological mode identified so far.
+Nevertheless, we suspect that similar mechanism might exist for other possible topological modes and the CMA diagram could be used as a guide for searching for these modes.